You are here

-Holocaust Remembrance and Genocide Awareness Week is a series of events held in mid-April on the KWU campus to remember those who died in the Nazi Holocaust of World War II and to raise awareness of the ongoing problem of genocide throughout the world.
+Holocaust Remembrance and Genocide Awareness Week is a series of events held between mid-April and early May on the KWU campus (and often off campus as well) to remember those who died in the Nazi Holocaust of World War II and to raise awareness of the ongoing problem of genocide throughout the world.
 Begun in 2007 as "Holocaust Remembrance Week" by the KWU Department of History, the annual event has grown every year.
 It is characterized by cross-campus participation, diverse programs and events, sponsorship by a wide variety of local and national entities, and draws an audience that includes students from KWU and other schools, as well as many guests from Salina and outlying communities.
 In 2012 the name of the event was expanded to "Holocaust Remembrance and Genocide Awareness Week" to better reflect the trend seen at Holocaust museums, cultural and survivor associations, and academic programs to link the two topics as a way of confronting the ongoing threat of genocide.

 The KWU 2020 Holocaust Remembrance and Genocide Awareness was, unfortunately, canceled due to the COVID-19 pandemic and the need for social distancing.

 Our heartfelt thanks go out to all of the well-intentioned local sponsors and participants, as well as our friends and colleagues at the United States Holocaust Memorial Museum's Speakers Bureau, who were on board for our 2020 week of remembrance and awareness before the decision was made to cancel campus events due to COVID-19.
 Please review the information for our 2019 events below (as well as previous events dating back to 2007 in the purple box to the right).
 We look forward to having a very special remembrance and awareness event in Spring of 2021.